jankowtf/timetrackr/README.md

 ## Note

-The package powers the associated [shiny application]() that is located in subdirectory `/apps/timetrackr`.
+The package powers the associated shiny app that is located in subdirectory `/apps/timetrackr`.
+You can play around with a copy of the app on [shinyapps.io](https://rappster.shinyapps.io/timetrackr)

 ## Vignettes